-- Incurred Development Factor Method (DFM) used either in isolation for 'Fire and other property damage' classes or in combination with other methods for liability and latent classes; - Bornhuetter Ferguson Method (BF) used primarily for more recent development years for the liability classes; - Frequency-Severity approach, either deterministic for liability classes or stochastic for latent claims; - scenarios framework for Events Not In Data (ENID), which generally would not have been foreseen at the time of writing the policies; - simplified methods like scaling based on exposure measures for smaller territories; and - discontinued and inwards reinsurance businesses are either a fixed percentage of case outstanding or a fixed amount.
+- Incurred Development Factor Method (DFM) used either in isolation for 'Fire and other property damage' classes or in combination with other methods for liability and latent classes; - Bornhuetter Ferguson Method (BF) used primarily for more recent development years for the liability classes; - Frequency-Severity Approach, either deterministic for liability classes or stochastic for latent claims; - Scenarios framework for Events Not In Data (ENID), which generally would not have been foreseen at the time of writing the policies; - Exposure based methods are used to assess Covid-19 loss of profits reserves, based on policy terms and limits and propensity to claim assumptions. - Simplified methods like scaling based on exposure measures for smaller territories; and

+• Discontinued and inwards reinsurance businesses are either a fixed percentage of case outstanding or a fixed amount.

-Once the best estimates are calculated all future years' cash flows are discounted to present value using the prescribed EIOPA risk-free discount curve for the relevant currency interest rate-term structure.
+Once the best estimates are calculated, all future years' cash flows are discounted to present value using the prescribed risk-free discount curve for the relevant currency interest rate-term structure.